DaniXks/Digital-Storytelling-Group-Assignment/our_design/README.md

 ### 1. Narrative
 We chose not to use any verbal narration as we thought it would take away from the tension.
 We wanted to build a story solely based on eye contact, facial expressions, and body movement.
 A verbal narration would drive away the audience and would not fit the aesthetic of our project.
 That’s why we used many shots and labeled each day so we could guide the audience without the use of our voices.
 We also wanted to let each viewer make their own assumptions on to what each person is thinking during each stare.

-We also made a first day comic to bring our starter idea to life and a simple website.
+We also made a first day storyboard to bring our starter idea to life and a simple website.

 ### 2. World
 Since our story takes place in the real world, all the real-life threats and dangers apply to it.
 But is not all dangers and threats, we are trying to show how easily relations between people can be established with nothing more than a look.
 It may look threatening at first, but we can never know what the other person is actually thinking about and where it can lead to.